Updated on February 25, 2022

 Ask them if they have already tried out a sales tool, what is their experience with it and did it help them in their work, and how.
 This way you can see how a specific sales tool aligns with your sales and if it provides value for your business.

 When considering what software for sales you want to invest in, pricing and integration options also play a large role.
-Smaller companies with a relatively new product on the market offer more competitive pricing options accompanied by an aggressive product roadmap when compared to established products with readily available functionality.
+Smaller companies with relatively new products on the market offer more competitive pricing options accompanied by an aggressive strategic product roadmap when compared to established products with readily available functionality.
 You should focus on the current needs of your sales team and what tools can solve the issues they’re facing.

 Finally, when going through your list of potential sales tools, it is important to know how well do they integrate into your sales and how do they work together in combination with other tools.
 Having integration options is vital for quick implementation and ease of use.